Deobandi fiqh: Islamic banking and finance

 Islamic finance was first introduced in the 1970s as an interest-free banking system.
 Its primary objective is to ensure that financial transactions comply with Islamic law or shariah, which means avoiding interest-based transactions, excessive uncertainty or risk, and unethical practices.
 Islamic banking and finance have received mixed reactions from Muslims.
 While some have accepted Islamic finance as being in accordance with Islamic law, many ulama view it as equivalent to riba and therefore prohibited in Islam.
 Prominent Deobandi scholars, such as Taqi Usmani, have engaged globally in articulating Islamic finance theory and overseeing its implementation, authoring many books including An Introduction to Islamic Finance.
 However, some Deobandi scholars have raised concerns that modern Islamic banking and finance fall short of the minimum requirements needed to make it truly Islamic.
 They have produced a detailed critique of Islamic banking in a work titled Murawwaja Islami Bankari.
 In response, Taqi Usmani wrote Ghayr Sudi Bankari, addressing each point made against Islamic banking.
 The intra-Deobandi debate on Islamic banking has been ongoing for several decades, and there is no consensus among Deobandi scholars on the issue.

+Fatwa against Shia Islam

+In 1979, Iran experienced a Shiite Iranian Revolution, which led to the publication of Irani Inqilaab Imam Khumaini Aur Sheeyat by Manzoor Nomani in 1984.
+The book, prefaced by Abul Hasan Ali Hasani Nadwi, aimed to dispel misunderstandings held by Shiites from an Islamic perspective and called for vigilance against them.
+However, in December 1987, Nomani issued a fatwa branding Shias as Kafir or non-believers.
+This declaration was endorsed by hundreds of prominent Deobandi scholars in India and Pakistan, including Wali Hasan Tonki, the Grand Mufti of Pakistan, who issued a separate fatwa to the same effect.